+BLUEPRINT:

-BLUEPRINT: RELEVANT, RIGOROUS & INNOVATIVE ACADEMICS
+RELEVANT, RIGOROUS & INNOVATIVE ACADEMICS

-Consistent with the Board's statutory responsibility to periodically review and update its policies to conform to legislative changes and District practices, authorization is requested for the Superintendent to initiate rulemaking to amend Board Policies 2111, Parent Involvement - A Home-School-District Partnership; 2261, Title I Services; 2271, Dual Enrollment Programs; 2370.01, Virtual Instruction; 2510, Instructional Materials and Resources; and to Repeal and Replace 5111.01, Homeless Students.
+At its meeting of February 21, 2018, the School Board approved Agenda Item G-3 (Various Academic Policies), authorizing the Superintendent to initiate rulemaking to amend Board Policies 2111, Parent Involvement - A Home-School-District Partnership; 2261, Title I Services; 2271, Dual Enrollment Programs; 2370.01, Virtual Instruction; 2510, Instructional Materials and Resources; and to Repeal and Replace 5111.01, Homeless Students.
 These amendments have been recommended by NEOLA, Inc., the Board's policy consultant, and all have been drafted and reviewed by the District departments that will implement them.